Laramie, Wyoming

 Laramie (/ˈlærəmi/) is a city in and the county seat of Albany County, Wyoming, United States, known for its high elevation at 7,200 ft, for its railroad history, and as the home of the University of Wyoming.
 The population was 31,407 at the 2020 census, making it the fourth-most populous city in Wyoming.
-Located on the Laramie River in southeastern Wyoming, the city is west of Cheyenne and 25 mi north of the Colorado state line, at the junction of Interstate 80 and U.S. Route 287.
+Located on the Laramie River, the city is west of Cheyenne and 25 mi north of the Colorado state line, at the junction of Interstate 80 and U.S. Route 287.

 After 12,000 years or more of Indigenous populations living in the area, Laramie was settled by European Americans in 1868 with the completion of the Union Pacific Railroad line to the area, which crosses the Laramie River at Laramie.
 The river and several creeks fed by freshwater springs made the area an attractive place for settlement.
 It is home to the University of Wyoming, WyoTech, and a branch of Laramie County Community College.
 Laramie Regional Airport serves Laramie.
 The ruins of Fort Sanders, an army fort predating Laramie, lie just south of the city along Route 287.
 Located in the Laramie Valley between the Snowy Range and the Laramie Range, the city draws outdoor enthusiasts with its abundance of outdoor activities.

 Etymology

-Laramie is named for Jacques La Ramee, a French or French-Canadian trapper who disappeared in the Laramie Mountains in the early 1820s.
+Laramie is named for Jacques La Ramée, a French or French-Canadian trapper who disappeared in the Laramie Mountains in the early 1820s.
 He was one of the first Europeans to visit the area.
 European-American settlers named a river, mountain range, peak, US Army fort, county, and city for him.
 More Wyoming landmarks are named for him than for any other trapper but Jim Bridger.